Frequently Asked Questions

 Yes.
 For more information, visit Institutional Change.

-Can I embed a request for change in our self-study?
+Can I embed a request for change in my institution’s comprehensive evaluation?

 Yes, but the institution's staff liaison should be notified beforehand.